emberjs/website/source/blog/2017-10-10-glimmer-progress-report.md

 [rehydrate-builder]: https://github.com/glimmerjs/glimmer-vm/blob/72a1483/packages/%40glimmer/runtime/lib/vm/rehydrate-builder.ts#L20

-We have rehydration working in our app, and intend to include it in the scope of the work to make SSR a first-class, easy-to-use API.
+We have rehydration working in our app, and we consider it to be a first-class part of the Glimmer SSR story.

 ### Incremental Rendering